Clarkinia/queer-auntie-adventure/_posts/2019-01-31-School-Crisis.md

 ---
 <h5>The basic blueprint</h5>

-Against all odds, students in California’s poorest neighborhoods shine bright in public schools, but when lobby-controlled school boards close their schools, they are forced to fight for an education.
+Against all odds, students in California’s poorest neighborhoods shine brightly in public schools, but when lobby-controlled school boards close their schools, they are forced to fight for an education.

 This should be a story about these students, their teachers and families. <a href="http://ousd.granicus.com/player/clip/1401?fbclid=IwAR0jkimaNOdAAqyba3GYzQrJYGgMIqnIqssfzu0IFFu_PHRmk42x231Lntg">They are speaking out</a> and doing everything they can to keep their schools open.
 But the students have no leverage: they don't have a lot of money and they are not white. <a href="https://edsource.org/2019/oakland-school-board-votes-to-close-first-of-up-to-two-dozen-schools-amid-opposition/607844?fbclid=IwAR1Qh3UT6rI245V4JHOvyjOGHhHuTe88Hxrsn4mH5nUBXc8_2xMD8hcX_tM">So the school board ignores them.</a> And regular citizens don’t hear the students either.
 They don’t feel the urgency, even though it’s their own hard-earned taxpayer money getting funneled into <a href="https://beyondtradeoffs.economist.com/implementing-billion-dollar-mandate">private investment portfolios.</a>